Tenor-Z/DoomFlash/README.md

-# NAND Title Manager
+# DoomFlash
-A basic title manager for the Nintendo DSi supporting both hiyaCFW's SDNAND and SysNAND, modified from JeffRuLz's Title Manager for HiyaCFW.
+A proof-of-concept bricker/trojan program written for the Nintendo DSi

 ## WARNING
 This can modify your internal system NAND!
 There is *always* a risk of **bricking**, albeit small, when you modify NAND.
 Please proceed with caution.
 Having Unlaunch installed is also strongly recommended as it will likely protect you if something manages to go wrong.